gtbjj/gtbjj.github.io/_posts/2017-05-27-DND5E-NPC-Ellion.md

 #### Personality & History

 Ellion tends to be generally stoic and removed, so long as he knows that he is clearly in control or stronger than his opponent.
-When he is out class he tends to reduce to a snivelling though, his charisma and clever survival tact have gotten him out of many sticky situations and ensured his old age and enduring sruvival.
+When he is out classed he tends to reduce to a snivelling welp though, his charisma and clever survival tact have gotten him out of many sticky situations and ensured his old age and enduring sruvival.

 Initially a [drow mage](https://chisaipete.github.io/bestiary/creatures/drow-mage), Ellion occupied the middle eastern territories, where the moutains meet the desert, of his world.
 At a relatively young age he discovered [The Entropy Tide]({% post_url 2017-05-20-DND5E-Homebrew-Entropy-Tide %}), and began researching its potential.

 On his quest for power, he made an alliance with [Cain the Necromancer](https://www.dandwiki.com/wiki/Cain_the_Necromancer_(3.5e_Deity)), agreeing to find a mage worthy of captaining the ship and allowing travel to other worlds and realms for Cain to claim souls on.
-When Ellion was not able to *retain proper command* of the ship's captain, Cain threatened to consume him.
+When Ellion was not able to *retain proper command* of the ship's captain, Cain threatened to consume him as well.

-However, Ellion hatched a plan to use his drow heritage to infiltrate the ranks of Priesthood of [Lolth](http://forgottenrealms.wikia.com/wiki/Lolth).
+However, Ellion hatched a plan to use his drow heritage to infiltrate the ranks of a Priesthood of [Lolth](http://forgottenrealms.wikia.com/wiki/Lolth).
 Her frequent *culls of the weak* would make excellent sacrifices to Cain -- or so said Ellion.
 Cain agreed to let him live.

-Can became one of the rare males to obtain preisthood among Lolth's ranks.
+Ellion became one of the rare males to obtain preisthood among Lolth's ranks.

 ---